-Fuss-free and utterly delicious carrot cake with cream cheese frosting.
-This gently spiced, moreish cake is incredibly easy to make and stays moist for days!
+A fuss-free and utterly delicious carrot cake topped with mouthwateringly tasty cream cheese frosting.
+This gently spiced, moreish cake is incredibly easy to make and stays moist for days – if it lasts that long!

 FOR THE CAKE